netconomy/meetup-slack-integration/README.md

 ```

 ## Run
-You can run the reminder with `npm run start -- -config=config.json`.
-The parameter -config should point to your
+You can run the reminder with `npm run start -- --config config.json`.
+The
-provided config file.
+parameter -config should point to your provided config file.

 The messages will be posted to Slack immediatly, if reminders apply.
 The integration is designed to run as a cronjob once per day, at the desired time the messages should be posted.